dentarg/auth0-blog/_posts/2018-01-15-building-real-time-web-applications-using-wolkenkit.markdown

   updated(view.render);
 ```

-Last but not least you should initially focus the text input field, so that the user is immediately able to send messages:
+Last but not least, you should initially focus the text input field, so that the user is immediately able to send messages:

 ```javascript
 view.newMessage.focus();